 We believe that food should taste great and nourish people.
-In fact, something truly delicious is so pleasing precisely because it is greatly appreciated by the whole body that are truly the most delicious.
+In fact, something truly delicious is pleasing precisely because it is so appreciated by the whole body that are truly the most delicious.
 Food represents a relationship between people and the planet––our goal is to make that relationship a thriving one.

 Garrett grew up in the Lower Mainland in a family of four brothers.
 He has always lived with asthma and food allergies, but as a young adult these conditions intensified, taking a serious toll on his health.
 Western, pharmaceutical-based medicine seemed to offer no solutions, so he went in search of other options.
 A naturopath he visited explained the importance of cultivating balanced microbial life in the body, and suggested fermented foods as the path to healing.
 Not long after, Garrett started experimenting with making sauerkraut, baking bread, and milling his own flour.

 Once he experienced the healing power of fermented food he began to wonder why such things weren’t more available in Vancouver.
 He worked seasonally planting trees but was looking for a source of income more in line with his values and interests: could making and selling ferments be his next job?
 That summer, instead of heading to the Interior for another planting contract, he fashioned six large fermenting vessels and started selling kraut out of his garden shed at 13th and Lakewood.
 It was 2013; Lakehouse Foods was born.